cs4241-19a/a4-creativecoding/README.md

 https://alppiskin-a4-alppiskin-alp-piskin.glitch.me/

 This application creates pretty visuals with user interaction.
 The logic was inspired by hierarchy models, which creates a sequence that's similar to a helix.
 With the controls, you can modify size, angles, and the background.
 Biggest issue I faced was trying to use Glitch with the linter and the module system, which I failed miserably.
-Used ESLint at WebStorm but carried the final project to Glitch in the ends.
+Used ESLint at WebStorm but carried the final project to Glitch in the end.

 ## Technical Achievements
 - **Tech Achievement 1**: Wrote logic for controls.